ChristopherTYoung/CS1410_FinalProject/README.md

 # FightGame
+Welcome to our final project FightGame.
+Our main driver is a blazor UI.
+You will first be instructed to enter a class and a username.
+You can use that username later to pick up a saved game.
+You will then be given the option to play or quit.
+When you play, it will start you off against one our enemies.
+It will randomly assign an enemy to fight you.
+You will have the option to Dodge, do a Normal Attack, do n Special Attack, or do a Ultimate Attack, but be careful because you only have so many dodges, specials, and ultimates.
+To run the tests, use dotnet test.
+We have multiple tests testing for the players attacks, getting a player, enemy attacks, getting an enemy, the shop, etc.
+The main idea of how this works is that you have a player class and different character types that you can choose from.
+Those will decide what stats you have such as Damage and Defense.
+We have a game class that has some of our main functions such as selecting a character type, playerturns, enemy attacks, etc. There is also an inventory class that will keep track of how many ultimates, specials, and dodges you have.
+The inventory will be displayed so you'll know how many you have.
+After you win a game, our shop function will open giving you options for things to buy.
+You can buy more ultimates, specials, and dodges there.

 ## Player - Chris
     -Player has a base Damage, Defense, Health, and Weapon based on class.
 Stats can be improved later in the game